vmvargas/cs632/project/README.md

 You can also find the model saved here: ```saved_models/crappy_model.h5```.

-Nowadays, the right tool for an image classification job is a convnet, so I tried to train one simple to start.
+Nowadays, the right tool for an image classification job is a CNN, so I tried to train one simple to start.
 Since I only have few examples, my first concern was overfitting or memorizing the data.

 My main focus for degrading overfitting was how much information my model was allowed to store, because, a model that can only store a few features will have to focus on the most significant features found in the data, and these are more likely to be truly relevant and to generalize better.

 That is why this model consists of a simple stack of 3 convolution layers with a ReLU activation, followed by max-pooling layers.
 On top of it, I ended the model with a single unit and a sigmoid activation.

-For a dataset of 150 images, with EPOCHS = 15 and BATCH_SIZE = 15, this convnet gave me a validation accuracy between 75-95% in less than 1 minute of training on CPU.
+For a dataset of 150 images, with EPOCHS = 15 and BATCH_SIZE = 15, this CNN gave me a validation accuracy between 75-95% in less than 1 minute of training on CPU.

 EPOCHS value was picked arbitrarily because the model is small and uses aggressive dropout, it does not seem to be overfitting too much at that point.